OmarCypha700/8WeekSQLChallenge/README.md

 # 8WeekSQLChallenge
-This repository contains answers and solutions to Danny Ma's 8 week challenge.
+This repository contains solutions to Danny Ma's 8 week challenge.
 This challenge tests the understanding of sql data manipulation and also the application of sql to solve real world problems.
-I used MySQL for this challenge.
+Tech stack: MySQL

 ## Table of Contents